nikitavoloboev/data/programming-languages/clojure/clojure-libraries.md

 - [neil](https://github.com/babashka/neil) - CLI to add common aliases and features to deps.edn-based projects.
 - [Clojure Garden](https://github.com/clojure-garden/clojure-garden) - Navigator in the Clojure ecosystem.
 - [Snowball](https://github.com/phronmophobic/snowball) - View the sizes of your dependencies.
+- [mobiletest](https://github.com/phronmophobic/mobiletest) - Example of building a clojure library for iOS with graalvm native-image.